INSIGHTS CENTRE / LEADERSHIP INSIGHTS / COLLABORATIVE LEADERSHIP

-Engaging collective intelligence to achieve results across organisational boundaries.
+Collaborative Leadership engages the collective intelligence to achieve results across organisational boundaries.

-Collaborative leadership is an increasingly vital source of competitive advantage in today’s highly networked, team-based, and partnership-oriented business environments.
+Collaborative Leadership is an increasingly vital source of competitive advantage in today’s highly networked, team-based, and partnership-oriented business environments.
 Yet few leaders have been trained to lead collaboratively, especially those at more senior levels who climbed the organisational ladder in a different era.

 In this paper we describe key practices of collaborative leadership and identify critical leadership competencies associated with it, highlight common barriers and suggest next steps for companies interested in developing leaders who can collaborate to transform business for good.